Xilinx/Alveo-Cards/master/management-specification/doc/alveo-fru.rst

 Accessing the FRU data is supported via SMBus block write block read method, where block write provides a 2-byte FRU offset (address byte 0 or LS byte and address byte 1 MS byte) and the block read retrieves FRU data.
 The SMBus transaction with the repeated start option will be used to fetch the entire FRU data.

-The maximum response bytes per transaction is 256, as set by the underlying I2C driver.
+The maximum response per transaction is 255 bytes, as set by the underlying I2C driver.
 For example, in-order to fetch the FRU data of 300 bytes length, the server BMC is expected to send two repeated START transactions.
-For the first transaction, the satellite controller firmware sends 256 FRU bytes.
+For the first transaction, the satellite controller firmware sends 255 FRU bytes.
 For the second transaction, 44 FRU bytes + 212 bytes of 0xFF are sent.
+Additionally, BMC has the option to request smaller transaction from SC (i.e.) 16 or 32 bytes per transaction.

 For the high-level FRU Storage Organization, see the figure below: